 A fall arrest system should be used where it is not possible to restrict the worker from reaching a fall hazard.
 Fall arrest systems would typically be used when work needs to be completed on fragile surfaces or when the worker is required to work over the leading edge of a fall hazard.
 If a worker is able to reach a fall hazard, fall arrest equipment must be used.
 Following a fall, consideration must be given to the rescue of the worker.

 The law requires that when planning work at height, consideration must be given to a full and comprehensive rescue plan.
 The rescue plan is intended to reduce the risks associated with the worker being suspended after a fall has occurred, and must ensure that the rescue is completed in a prompt and safe manner.
 There are several methods of rescue available that are specific to the work environment and location of a fall.
-Here at SafetyLiftinGear, we have a variety of rescue equipment to allow the fast and efficient rescue of a suspended worker - buy and hire rescue equipment here.
+Here at SafetyLiftinGear, we have a variety of rescue equipment to allow the fast and efficient rescue of a suspended worker.

 By understanding the working environment that you are in and the nature of any potential fall hazards, you will make it far easier to select the correct protection system.